jonnyreeves/razr/README.md

 #razr

-JavaScript MVC Micro Architecture built ontop of jQuery which promotes seperation of responsibility and modular development.
+JavaScript MVC micro architecture which promotes seperation of responsibility and modular development.
+It aims to provide a well defined skeleton for your apps without forcing you down any particular implementation route.

-Razr provides a lightweight structure which allows you to map (and unmap) [Models](#Models) and [Views](#Views).
-Models and Views communicate with the rest of the framework via Notifications.
-[Commands](#Commands) can be mapped to these Notifications in order to add flow to your application.

 ## Apps
+Razr applications comprise of [models](#models), [views](#views) and [commands](#commands).
+These three actors can all communicate with each other via notifications.

-Every Razr application must be created using the `Razr.create` factory method:
+Every Razr application starts life by being created with the `Razr.create` factory method:

-    var razrApp= Razr.create();
+    var razrApp = razr.create();

 The resulting object (`razrApp`) will have all the Razr actors (modelMap, commandMap and viewMap) injected ready for use; all you need to do is start wiring them up.
+The `Razr.create` method allows you to provide an initial context for your application where you can perform your wiring:

+    razr.create({
+        startup: function () {

+            // Nb: instead of defining models, views and commands inline, you
+            // could use RequireJS to define them in external files. this.models.map('progress', { ... });
+            this.commands.map('save-progress', function () { ... });
+        };
+    }).startup();

 Each Razr App has it's own, unique context, that is notifications from one RazrApp will not be heard by another; this allows you to integrate multiple Razr Apps in the same environment.